SurrealNumber/CoreTitleInheritance/readme.txt

 I don't know of an on action for changing capitals or primary titles.
 These are both events which should trigger core titles to recalculate, but I don't know of the on actions for them.
 I realize that recalculate is called alot, and the initializers it calls replace what is there.
 It should be good enough.
 Due to how the modifiers work I have to apply them at the start of the game and initialize them.

+At start of game things to possibly use: every_barony every_county every_independent_ruler any_kingdom
+any_living_character
+any_player
+any_province
+any_ruler <- count tier and above

+IT IS else_if NOT else if

+Trying to comment out things until it works.